Multimedia-and-Web-Design-L300-25-26/interim-assesment-GyasiAmosKwadwo/backend/README.md

-# Coinbase Clone — Backend API
+# Coinbase Clone — Backend API - Gyasi Amos Kwadwo

 A RESTful API for a Coinbase-inspired cryptocurrency platform.
 Built with Node.js, Express, and MongoDB.
 Handles user authentication and cryptocurrency data.